guhcalm/react-clone-vanillajs/Readme.md

 # React Clone #
-This is a unpretentious, who `Project` trys reply some plain `React` behaviors.
+This is a unpretentious `Project`, who trys reply some plain `React` behaviors.

 ## Hooks ##
 Contains suport to `useState`, and `useEffect`.